bitcointranscripts/bitcointranscripts/adopting-bitcoin/2022/how-to-get-started-contributing-sustainably-to-bitcoin-core.md

 And I think that's fine.
 If people want to say something, they can.
 At the same time, there's a delicate balance.
-For example, in the recent mempool full RBF, there's a whole bunch of people who have, say, an 80 percent understanding of the topic.
+For example, in the recent mempool full-RBF, there's a whole bunch of people who have, say, an 80 percent understanding of the topic.
 Some people have a 90 percent, some people maybe a 95 percent.
 And there's maybe two or three people who I would say have a 99.9 percent understanding of the topic.
 The deepest, most experienced, long-term, active researchers and contributors in the space, in my opinion, were shouted down, perhaps.